csoroz/CIPs/CIP-1694/README.md

 The constitutional committee can be replaced in one of two ways:

-* When in a **normal** state (i.e. a state of **confidence**), the committee can be replaced via a specific governance action (action 2 below) that requires the approval of both the **current constitutional committee** and the **DReps**.
+* When in a **normal** state (i.e. a state of **confidence**), the committee can be replaced via a specific governance action ("New constitional committee", described below) that requires the approval of both the **current constitutional committee** and the **DReps**.

 * When in a state of **no-confidence**, the committee can also be replaced via the same governance action (action 2 below), but this instead requires the approval of both the **SPOs** and the **DReps**.

+The new constitutional committee could, in principle, be identical to or partially overlap the outgoing committee as long as the action is properly ratified.
+This might happen, for example, if the electorate has collective confidence in all or part of the committee and wishes to extend its term of office.

 #### Size of the constitutional committee

-Unlike the Shelley governance design, the size of the constitutional committee is not fixed.
+Unlike the Shelley governance design, the size of the constitutional committee is not fixed and can be any nonnegative number.
-It may be changed whenever a new committee is elected (action 2 below).
+It may be changed whenever a new committee is elected ("New constitutional committee and/or quorum size").
-Likewise, the committee _quorum_ (the number of committee `Yes` votes that are required to ratify governance actions) is not fixed and can also be varied by governance action 2.
+Likewise, the committee _quorum_ (the number of committee `Yes` votes that are required to ratify governance actions) is not fixed and can also be varied by the governance action.
 This gives a great deal of flexibility to the composition of the committee.

 #### Term limits

+Each newly elected constitutional committee will have a term limit.
 The system will automatically enter a state of no-confidence when the term limit for the constitutional committee expires.
 This limit is a governance protocol parameter, which specifies the maximum number of epochs during which the committee can ratify governance actions.
-When the committee term limit expires, all governance actions will be dropped, and a new committee must be elected.
+When the committee term limit expires, all governance actions will be **dropped**, and a new committee must be elected.

-The term limit will reset whenever governance action 2 is enacted, even if the same committee is re-elected and the quorum remains unchanged.
+The term limit will reset whenever the  "New constitutional committee and/or quorum size" governance action is enacted, even if the same committee is re-elected and the quorum remains unchanged.
 This allows Ada holders to confirm their confidence in the committee if they wish.
 Note that the term limit is calculated at the point the committee is elected.
-Any change in the underlying protocol parameter only affects the term that applies to future committees.
+Any change in the underlying protocol parameter only affects the term that applies to future committees, and does not change the term of the current committee.

 <!--------------------------- Constitutional committee ------------------------>